 The Good: Justice League #46 did what it needed to do to progress the “Cold War” storyline.
 There was very little time wasted as the focus was on how urgent the current situation with the rampaging Spectre is.
 Though keeping the focus on the Justice League does limit the reach of the crisis that the team is dealing with.

 Much like previous issues in his run, Robert Venditti shows he knows how to write every member of the Justice League as individuals and teammates.
 Venditti understands the chemistry between each character.
 That chemistry comes with years of working together.
 You see that with how all the members of the Justice League are all business while on Themyscira.
-They don’t talk over each other and trusts the decisions they each make.
+They don’t talk over each other and trust the decisions they each make.

 That trust is shown throughout Justice League #46.
 John Stewart staying behind to deal with the Spectre controlled Amazons is a great example of that.
 There was no arguing from any of the Justice League members even though Wonder Woman could’ve said she would help try to calm her sisters.
 All of the Justice League members trusted John to be able to use his Green Lantern powers to at least buy them the time they need and keep Queen Hippolyta and the Amazons from killing each other.